-In the United Kingdom, there are at least 200,000 episodes of sepsis annually, with up to 52,000 people dying as a result.
-Sepsis claims more lives than breast, bowel and prostate cancer put together, but until recently, few had heard of it.
+In the United Kingdom, there are at least 200,000 episodes of sepsis in adults each year and perhaps as many as 918,000 (Academy of Medical Royal Colleges 2022), with around 48,000 people dying as a result.
+Sepsis claims more lives than breast, bowel and prostate cancer put together.

-We need to work hard to reduce the many thousands of sepsis-related deaths.
-In the context of the rising threat of antimicrobial resistance, however, we must do so responsibly.
-Antimicrobials must be preserved for the sickest patients, and used correctly- otherwise we risk the very real threat of being unable to treat our patients in the future.
+Many people who develop sepsis have underlying medical conditions, and a significant proportion are frail or approaching the end of natural life.
+We can't prevent every death from sepsis, but we need to work hard to reduce the thousands of avoidable deaths.
+In the context of the rising threat of antimicrobial resistance, we must do so responsibly.
+Antimicrobials must be preserved for the sickest patients, and used correctly - otherwise we risk the very real threat of being unable to treat our patients in the not-too-distant future.

-We have come a long way since I, and others around the world, started this fight a number of years ago.
-We understand sepsis better, we have designed effective clinical systems around it, we have secured commissioning for better care, and in some countries (including the UK) these steps have resulted in gradual reductions in mortality rates.
+We've come a long way since we started this fight over a decade ago.
+We understand sepsis better and have designed effective clinical systems around it.
+In some countries (including the UK) these steps have resulted in gradual improvements in survival.
+In the wake of the COVID-19 pandemic, though, the resilience of such learning and systems has been tested, and we must strive once more to improve the quality of care.

-But we have a long way to go.
 To achieve our dream of preventing any avoidable death from sepsis, we'll need continued effort from governments, policy makers, professional bodies, the public, the media - and from you.
-I hope that this manual will mark the start, or begin a new and reinvigorated phase, of your fight against sepsis, because this involves every one of us.
+I hope this manual will mark the start of a new and reinvigorated phase in your fight against sepsis, because this involves every one of us.

-Brand new for this edition is the news that NICE have formally endorsed every one of our clinical tools, paving the way for a comprehensive, joined-up approach to sepsis management across the U.K.
+This manual has been extensively revised to welcome and help implement the 2022 guidance for the UK led by the Academy of Medical Royal Colleges, paving the way for a comprehensive, joined-up approach to sepsis management across the U.K.